altayaydemir/altay-dot-wtf/data/notes/two-simple-strategies-of-product-design.md

 ### Mental models

-People should be able to tell what your product does, and how it it benefits them through their mental model.
+People should be able to tell what your product does, and how it benefits them through their mental model.

 _Story of Renuka, from [User Friendly](/books/user-friendly)_